 It is also the case that out of the same group of people, 8 out of 10 will also buy a non-fiction book.
 OK, good news I suppose, suggesting that fiction and non-fiction are equally popular in the fight for best book genre.
-I am a bit skeptical, but let’s plough on.
+I am a bit skeptical, but let’s plow on.

 Best Fiction Book Genre

-This is a bit more straight forward, of the people buying at least one fiction book a year, just under half (48%) buy what is classed as Mystery, Thriller and Crime.
+This is a bit more straightforward, of the people buying at least one fiction book a year, just under half (48%) buy what is classed as mystery, thriller, and crime.

 This is a pretty broad spectrum but gives us some indication of buying trends.
 Yet, I suspect this will be no surprise.
 The figure did leave me wondering if mega-writers such as Dan Brown altered buying habits.
 For example, how many people bought Dan Brown because he is a best seller, but not because they are a fan of his book genre?
 The same goes for J.K.
 Rowling, I bet a lot of readers buy Harry Potter but no other fantasy.

-The second most popular book genre was Science Fiction with 26% of readers buying Sci Fi books, ‘Literature’ was close on its heels with 24% and Romance is worthy of a mention with 21% of the market.
+The second most popular book genre was Science Fiction with 26% of readers buying Sci-Fi books, ‘Literature’ was close on its heels with 24% and Romance is worthy of a mention with 21% of the market.

 Best Non-Fiction Book Genre

-So for Non-Fiction, of the people buying at least one fiction book a year, the biggest selling book genre was history, perhaps no surprise, with 31% of the market.
+So for non-fiction, of the people buying at least one fiction book a year, the biggest selling book genre was history, perhaps no surprise, with 31% of the market.
 A close second was Biographies with 29% of sales.
 In third place was Religious and Spirituality with 26%, though I suspect this percentage will be smaller outside the US.
 The remainder of the marketplace was split between Self-Help, Current Affairs, True Crime, Business and ‘Other non-fiction'.

 For me, the surprises in Non-Fiction were the fact that Self-Help made up just 16% of sales and Business a measly 10%.
 My instinct prior to reading this survey was that these would both sell more.
 The survey also seems to not include text books and educational books.